 Boyd’s coronation single, “My Baby’s Got a Smile on Her Face,” debuted at the #1 spot on the Hot Country Songs chart.
 Only one other song had ever debuted at the chart’s #1 spot before, and that song was Garth Brooks’ 2007 single “More Than a Memory.”

-Today, Boyd is 41 years old and a father of four with another baby on the way.
+Today, Boyd is a father of five.
 He remains active in the music industry, and released his first post-Voice album, Top Shelf, in 2017.

 Boyd is also a member of the country trio Texas Hill.